MonilR/Fake-News-Detection/README.md

 - Deploy using Docker (optional) or host on Heroku/AWS.

 Contributing
 - Contributions are welcome!
 Open an issue or submit a PR.

+## License
+- This project is licensed under the GNU General Public License v3.0.
+See the [LICENSE](LICENSE) file for details.